funcx-faas/funcx-websocket-service/README.md

 ### How to set up and run the WebSocket server as a Python script without deploying it to a pod:

 First, deploy the normal helm-chart `main` branch with the latest dev versions of everything.
-Next, expose the web service port 5000 and redis port 6379:
+Next, expose the web service port 5000, redis port 6379, and RabbitMQ port 5672:

 ```
 export POD_NAME=$(kubectl get pods --namespace default -l "app=funcx-funcx-web-service" -o jsonpath="{.items[0].metadata.name}") && kubectl port-forward $POD_NAME 5000:5000
 kubectl port-forward funcx-redis-master-0 6379:6379
+kubectl port-forward funcx-rabbitmq-0 5672:5672
 ```

 Clone this repository and run it with `python run.py`